-If the home is being showed while they are still living there, know that this will be you someday in the future when you give your notice to move out.
+If the home is being shown while they are still living there, know that this will be you someday in the future when you give your notice to move out.
 Every landlord has their own policies in privacy.
-The state also has their own requirements.
+The state also has its own requirements.

 4. What Amenities Are Included?

 Find out what sorts of amenities are included in your rent.

 -Are all appliances included?
 Or, do you need to bring your own washer, dryer, refrigerator, etc.?

 -Is there a full washer dryer available on the property?